AliHassamCarleton/Bank-Management-Program/readme.txt

 purpose:

 The purpose is to modify our existing bank management program using object oriented programming.
-For this assignment we deal with designing and implementing a transaction control class, a transaction array and defining what a transaction itself is.
-The program with these features essentially now has the ability to allow the user to deposit or withdraw money from accounts and display the transactions performed.
+For this assignment we deal with creating a hierarchy of bank account classes with polymorphic functions.
+There is also an implementation of overloaded operators on the collection class and this program now take advantage an inheritance hierarchy with polymorphism

 Source/Header/Data files: